codetricity/theta-s-api-tests/README.md

 1. pyTHETA: Python command line, the most fully developed.
 2. deskTHETA: Python desktop example using Pygame library
 3. Python desktop example using Kivy library

+---

+The examples use the python `requests` module instead of `urllib2`.
+To install `requests` do:

+  $ pip install requests

+Check out the [requests web site](http://docs.python-requests.org/) for more information on installation and usage.